Nearly one in two cancers could be avoided according to the new barometer from the National Cancer Institute

 The National Cancer Institute and Public Health France have just published their 4th Cancer Barometer, and alert on the risks related to our behaviors, which we too often minimize.

-Sept out of ten French people consider themselves well informed today about the different types of cancer and the behaviors to adopt to prevent it.
+Sept out of ten French people consider themselves well informed today regarding the different types of cancer and the behaviors to adopt to prevent it.
 But the more the questions are precise on these said behaviors, the more it is allowed to doubt it.
 This is the finding of the 4th Cancer Barometer published on January 30 by the National Cancer Institute (Inca) and Public Health France, carried out in 2021 on 5,000 people aged 15 to 85.

 While the main risk factors are spontaneously cited – tobacco, alcohol, food – some figures seem problematic: thus, more than one in five smokers (21.2%) consider that there is a risk of tobacco-related cancer only beyond 20 cigarettes smoked per day.
 Similarly, more than 6 in 10 people believe that the number of cigarettes smoked per day is more serious than the duration of smoking.
 And more than one in two French people are convinced that playing sports can cleanse their lungs of tobacco.